-Brussels sprouts are another delicious cruciferous vegetable.
+Brussels sprouts are another tasty cruciferous vegetable.

 Celery is extremely low in digestible carbs.

-Tomatoes have a number of impressive health benefits.
+Tomatoes have numerous impressive health benefits.

 Like avocados, they are technically fruits but usually consumed as vegetables.

-They’re fairly high in vitamin C, providing 29% of the RDI per serving.
+They’re fairly high in vitamin C, providing 20% of the RDI per serving.

-Onions are a tasty and nutritious vegetable.
+Onions are a pungent, nutritious vegetable.

 Eggplant is a common vegetable in many Italian and Asian dishes.

 It also contains an antioxidant known as nasunin in the purple pigment of its skin.
-Researchers have reported that nasunin helps reduce free radicals and may protect brain health (67).
+Researchers have reported that nasunin helps reduce free radicals and may protect brain health (62).